 How to get started?

-Going to classes and getting to know a different university system is a great part of your time abroad, but meeting other ERASMUS students and dipping into another culture is also part of the deal.
-The ERASMUS Student Network can help you with that, just find a local section close to you and see what they have planned.
+Going to classes and getting to know a different study system is a great part of your time abroad, but meeting other Erasmus+ students and dipping into another culture is also part of the deal.
+The Erasmus Student Network can help you with that, just find a local section close to you and see what they have planned.